lqdev/luisquintanilla.me/_src/posts/generative-ai-spotify-clips.md

 ## Conclusion

 In this post I discussed how you might use Generative AI models like VideoPoet to generate short videos for Spotify Clips.
 Since I don't have acess to VideoPoet or other video generation models at this time, I decided to show practical image generation examples instead using models like DALL-E to illustrate the general concepts.
 It's not wihtout its challenges and there's a ton of improvements I can think of but it was a fun experiment regardless.
 What else would you use these Generative AI models for?

+You can find an addendum to this post [here](/feed/genai-spotify-clips-instrumental).